Saloni1707/RedisDistro/README.md

 # RedisDistro

 **RedisDistro** is a fast, reliable Redis‑based **email queue** for Node.js applications, implemented in **TypeScript**.
-It allows subscription requests to be enqueued and processed asynchronously, decoupling email sending from your API logic and improving responsiveness and scalability.
+It allows subscription to be enqueued and processed asynchronously, decoupling email sending from your API logic and improving responsiveness and scalability.

 ---